Source Water Protection

 The fundamental goal of source water protection is to prevent contamination from entering sources of public drinking water at levels that present a risk to people.
 Source water protection applies to all types of public water supply systems and is based on requirements in the federal Safe Drinking Water Act and authorities granted to the Minnesota Department of Health by the state legislature.

-The total amount of funding that is available under this notice is $50,000 and the maximum amount for any grant is $10,000.
+The total amount of funding that is available under this notice is $75,000.
+The minimum amount for any grant is $500, and the maximum amount is $10,000 and require an equal cost share.
 However, when more than one qualifying community or non-transient non-community public water supplier applies under the same grant request, the cap amount will be increased by as much as $10,000 for each additional public water supplier up to a maximum grant amount of $30,000.

-All of the funds that are awarded under this program must be expended by June 30, 2014.
-Based on availability of funds, source water protection competitive grants will be offered to water suppliers annually.
+All of the funds that are awarded under this program must be expended by June 30, 2015.
+Based upon availability of funds, source water protection competitive grants will be offered to public water suppliers annually, during the months of March and September.

 Termination for insufficient funding

-A source water protection competitive grant is intended to support implementation of the drinking water protection measures that address a potential source of contamination exhibiting a high risk that is either 1) described in a source water protection plan or 2) recognized by the Minnesota Department of Health through formal correspondence with the public water supplier (most recent sanitary survey or letter/email from MDH Drinking Water Protection staff).
+A source water protection competitive grant is intended to support implementation of the drinking water protection measures that address a potential source of contamination exhibiting a high risk that is either 1) described in a source water protection plan or 2) recognized by the Minnesota Department of Health through formal correspondence with the public water supplier (most recent sanitary survey, NOV/APO with compliance agreement, or project evaluation form from MDH Drinking Water Protection staff).
 Although only qualifying public water suppliers may apply for a source water protection competitive grant, they may use this funding to support the work of other parties.
 A public water supplier must meet the following conditions in order to qualify for a grant:

 - Be a community or a non-transient non-community public water supplier